 Geico’s well-known slogan – “15 minutes could save you 15 percent or more on car insurance” – can prove true for New York drivers.
-In our research, we found that Geico car insurance rates are some of the lowest in the state for nearly all drivers regardless of credit score and other factors.
+In our research, we found that Geico car insurance rates are some of the lowest in the state.

 In addition to saving drivers money, Geico provides 24/7 customer service through its smartphone app and website.
 This can be great for drivers in the Empire State who find themselves needing to file a claim or access their coverage on late nights or weekends.